-For the above reasons, we suggest deleting paragraph B15 and reconsidering the Example 3.
+For the above reasons, we suggest deleting paragraphs B15, BC96-BC100, and reconsidering the Example 3.

 (iii) Performance incentives

 We agree with the Board's proposal that amounts relating to a performance incentive would form part of or would reduce the total allowed compensation for goods or services supplied in the period in which an entity's performance gives rise to the incentive bonus or penalty.